Home » Health Conditions » Eye Care » Cataract

 During the surgery, the clouded lens of the eye that causes vision problems is removed, and usually replaced with a clear lens implant.
 This is an outpatient surgery performed on one eye at a time, with a short recovery time.

 Until you decide to have the surgery, there are several things you can do to help deal with the effects of congenital cataracts.
-First, make sure lights are bright and plentiful in your home, and use a magnifying glass to read.
+First, make sure lights are bright and plentiful in your home, and use a magnifying to read.
 See your eye doctor regularly for the most up-to-date eyeglass or contact lens prescription.
 Finally, wear sunglasses outside to reduce glare and try to limit nighttime driving.
-When these measures cease to be effective, talk to your doctor about scheduling a low-risk surgery.
+When these measures cease to be effective, talk to your doctor about scheduling a low-risk cataract removal surgery.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.